kristinaganova/OOP_Homeworks_2024/Homework01/HTML Table Parser/README.md

 # HTML Table Manipulation Program

-**Course**: Object-Oriented Programming
-**Program**: Software Engineering, Faculty of Mathematics and Informatics (FMI)
-**Year**: 2023/2024

-This program is a task from the Object-Oriented Programming course in the Software Engineering program at FMI for the 2023/2024 academic year.
-The goal is to manipulate HTML tables via a set of commands.

 ## Program Description

 This program allows you to work with HTML tables by supporting the following HTML tags: